secretstartups/handbook/blog/release-posts/index.html.md

 It's the PMs discretion on which bugs or performance improvements to include in a release post.
 When evaluating what to include consider the following factors:

 - Amount of impacted users - if the bug you're fixing impacts many users consider adding it to the release post.
 Not all high volume bugs are worth calling out, be sure to consider severity as well.
 - Severity - if the bug is severe (even if it impacts fewer users) consider including it.
-A performance improvement is a good example, it could be on a feature that sees less use but if you're able to make a significant improvemnt it's worth calling out.
+A performance improvement is a good example, it could be on a feature that sees less use but if you're able to make a significant improvement it's worth calling out.
 - Any data-loss or security related bug - you've likely already pushed a fix with relevant content in a patch release.
 If not, be sure to include those types of issues.
 - Bugs with high demand - demand being interest from customers (in the form of upvotes, discussions on issues) or the wider community.